-“What makes a nation, is the past, what justifies one nation against others is the past“, says the noted historian Eric Hobsbawm.
+“What makes a nation, is the past, what justifies one nation against others is the past,” said the noted historian Eric Hobsbawm.

 Hence, when talking of a nation, it becomes absolutely imperative that the past should also be talked about.
 And the past of India is fascinating and interesting as it is momentous.

-As a tribute to our nation we present 69 plus facts about our motherland that we should be proud of.
+As a tribute to our nation, we present 71 facts about our country that we should be proud of.
 So here it goes:

 1. Sanskrit is considered as the mother of all higher languages.
 It is the most precise and therefore suitable language for computer software.
 (A report in Forbes magazine, July 1987).

 2. Although modern images & descriptions of India often show poverty, India was one of the richest countries before British rule in India, i.e. during the early 17th Century.
 Christopher Columbus was attracted by India’s wealth and was looking for a route to India when he discovered America by mistake.
 India has fed the greed of almost every powerful nation or ruler (that/who looked upon it, during those times) and is poised to be at the top of the world in all aspects.

 3. India is the Largest democracy in the world, the 7th largest country in the world and one of the most ancient and living civilizations (at least 10, 000 years old).

 4. India has the largest number of biomass gasifier systems in the world producing over 656 mega watts (MW) of power; and still has the potential of producing over 30000 mega watts of power.